 “We welcome this timely report that celebrates rural African women, their relationship with seed, and their role in building a strong movement for food sovereignty.
 Right now, Africa is facing a huge threat to its rich and diverse seed, food and farming systems, as multinational seed companies lay claim to seed varieties as their private possessions, and our governments move blindly towards a regionally seamless and expedited trade in commercially bred seed varieties for the benefit, mainly, of the foreign seed industry.
 We cannot let this happen.
 This report shows us why and how it will impact on women especially.”

 Million Belay, Coordinator of the Alliance for Food Sovereignty in Africa (AFSA)

 Behind the report

-The African Biodiversity Network (ABN), founded in 2002, has a vision for vibrant and resilient African communities rooted in their own biological, cultural and spiritual diversity, governing their own lives and livelihoods, in harmony with healthy ecosystems.
+The African Biodiversity Network (ABN), has a vision for vibrant and resilient African communities rooted in their own biological, cultural and spiritual diversity, governing their own lives and livelihoods, in harmony with healthy ecosystems.
 Through its Secretariat in Kenya, the network of ABN members are working to strengthen the revival of indigenous seed and associated knowledge, contributing to food sovereignty across Africa.